-The Sole SB900 is one of our Best Bikes in 2022.
+The Sole SB900 is one of top recommended exercise bikes in 2024.
 It is also our Best Buy Bike for its quality frame and affordable price.
 Sole has a reputation for building high-quality fitness equipment and the SB900 is no different.
 It does not feature some of the updated tech found on more expensive bikes, but it is a great option for indoor spin enthusiasts who just want a quality bike that doesn’t need WiFi, an internet connection, or to be plugged in.

 Awards: Best Exercise Bike Without A Subscription

 We love that the Sole SB900 is a low-tech, hop-on-and-ride, exercise bike.
 It is incredibly smooth and stable to use, as well.
 The Sole SB900 Exercise Bike holds the award as the best exercise bike without a subscription on our best exercise bikes list.
 We recommend considering this bike for your home if you are looking for a hearty indoor cycling bike that doesn’t require subscription content to use or even an outlet.

 Why Trust Our Review Of The Sole SB900

 Our team of reviewers teaches indoor cycling classes and spends a lot of time in the saddle logging miles.
 We also have been fortunate enough to be able to review exercise bikes from all kinds of brands.
 This experience allows us to determine which bikes are best, as well as aspects they can improve upon.
 It also helps us compile full reviews like this one.